juliantreweeke/gif-news/README.md

 #### ANNOYING BUG
 A huge problem is that sometimes the gifs load in the wrong order!
-This is something I trying to fix ASAP.
+This is something I am trying to fix ASAP.